 Construction contracts play a vital role in the construction industry in Sydney.
 This important piece of document outlines the scope of work, risks, duties, and legal rights of both the contractor and the owner.
 With a properly written construction contract, the success of a building project is most likely to happen.

 In Sydney, Australia, the construction industry is at its peak.
 Its multibillion-dollar infrastructure projects employ millions of people across the country.
 With Australia’s booming construction industry, important elements in building projects such as construction contracts are a must to protect and enforce the rights of millions of construction employees and construction service providers, as well as homeowners and other stakeholders.

 Construction can be such a big investment.
-A well-crafted construction contracts can help protect the rights of the parties involved.
+Well-crafted construction contracts can help protect the rights of the parties involved.
 A construction lawyer can help guide clients by reviewing and drafting different types of contracts for them.
-A good construction lawyer knows that a well written contract can help protect clients when it comes to building disputes and other legal issues that may happen.
+A good construction lawyer knows that a well-written contract can help protect clients when it comes to building disputes and other legal issues that may happen.